 - The negligent party either must lack bodily injury liability coverage or have insufficient coverage.
 When there is insufficient coverage, you must exhaust those benefits before tapping into your UM benefits.

-At The Law Offices of Wolf & Pravato, our lawyers understand the effect serious car accidents can have on victims as well as their families.
-If you have been injured or lost a loved one in a car accident caused by someone else’s negligence, contact the Fort Lauderdale accident lawyer team at Wolf & Pravato today to learn how we can help – 1-954-633-8270.
-We also serve clients in West Palm Beach, Fort Myers and beyond. – See more at:
+At The Law Offices of Wolf & Pravato, our lawyers understand the effect of serious car accidents can have on victims as well as their families.
+If you have been injured or lost a loved one in a car accident caused by someone else’s negligence, contact the Fort Lauderdale car accident lawyer at the Law Offices of Wolf & Pravato today to learn how we can help – 1-954-633-8270.
+We also serve clients in West Palm Beach, Fort Myers and beyond.

 We help the victims of other practice areas:

 - Medical Malpractice Fort Lauderdale